-In 2018 IAA engaged RBC Correspondent Services, a division of RBC Capital Markets, LLC ("RBC") as its new clearing and custody partner.
+In 2018 IAA engaged RBC as its new clearing and custody partner.
 As part of the agreement IAA received compensation consisting of an incentive payment and conversion assistance to select RBC.

-Clients should be aware, therefore, that IAA's receipt of additional compensation from RBC created a conflict of interest since the benefits from RBC could influence IAA's choice of RBC over other custodians that do not furnish similar benefits.
-However, IAA and IAIM's commitment to its Clients and the policies and procedures it has adopted are designed to limit any interference with IAIM's independent decision-making process when choosing the most appropriate custodians for our Clients.
+Clients should be aware, therefore, that IAA's receipt of additional compensation from RBC created a conflict of interest since the benefits from RBC could influence IAA's choice of RBC over other Custodians that do not furnish similar benefits.
+However, IAA and IAIM's commitment to its Clients and the policies and procedures it has adopted are designed to limit any interference with IAIM's independent decision-making process when choosing the most appropriate Custodians for our Clients.